 Click here to browse all of our in ear hearing aids.

-Additionally, if you are looking to prevent the onset of hearing loss, ear plugs can help reduce sounds entering the ear in noisy environments.
+Additionally, noise induced hearing loss is an increasing problem.
+If you are looking to prevent the onset of hearing loss, then you should consider using ear plugs if you're regularly exposed to noisy environments.

 Other than hearing amplifiers, there is a whole world of amplified items out there to enhance the way we listen.

-Assistive Listening Devices - Assistive listening devices (ALDs), like hearing amplifiers, deliver amplified sounds.
+Assistive listening devices (ALDs), like hearing amplifiers, deliver amplified sounds.
 They come in the form of wireless listeners, TV headphones, and neckloops.
-Their primary function is to help the hard of hearing better hear, understand, and enjoy their favorite television shows, music, as well as add clarity to speech.
+Their primary function is to help the hard of hearing better hear, understand, and enjoy their favourite television shows, music, as well as add clarity to speech.